-The unique road simulator at VTI has been used for pavement wear studies for decades and has, in later years, also become an important resource for research on non-exhaust particles from road and tire interaction.
+The unique road simulator at VTI has been used for pavement wear studies for decades and has, in later years, also become an important resource for research on non-exhaust particles and microplastics from road and tyre interaction.

-The road simulator is today used both for pavement wear studies and for studies on wear particle emissions and properties and how these relate to the choice of pavement and tire combination, speed etc.
+The road simulator is today used both for pavement wear studies and for studies on wear particle and microplastic emissions and properties and how these relate to the choice of pavement and tyre combination, speed etc.

 The road simulator is available for research and development, in co-operation with academies and/or companies.

 Ongoing and recent projects, examples: